Bastrop Academy

 Bastrop Academy, later renamed Bastrop Military Institute, was located in Bastrop, Texas.
+The institute was moved to Austin in 1870 and renamed to Texas Military Institute.

+Bastrop Academy

 In 1851, the citizens of Bastrop, in the form of the Bastrop Educational Society, founded the Bastrop Academy, and the school received its charter on January 24, 1852.
-Professor William J. Hancock of Aberdeen, Mississippi became the first headmaster at the Academy, and the Bastrop Female Academy was incorporated.
+Professor William J. Hancock of Aberdeen, Mississippi became the first headmaster at the academy, and the Bastrop Female Academy was incorporated.
 On arrival, Hancock built what is now referred to as the Allen-Fowler House at 1404 Wilson Street, not only for him and his family, but also for student boarders.

 Bastrop Academy was rechartered on February 7, 1853, under the jurisdiction of the Methodist Episcopal Church, South.
 Administrators built a two-story pine building for $15,000; it had separate male and female study halls and a library of 1,000 volumes.
 The enrollment was 132 for the first session and increased to 194 by 1857.
 The academy became one of the leading schools in Texas.

+Bastrop Military Institute

 In 1857, the male part of Bastrop Academy became Bastrop Military Institute, which trained young men for service during the Civil War.
 Colonel Robert Thomas Pritchard Allen replaced Hancock as headmaster and Allen and his wife Julia purchased Fowler House.
-They continued to board cadets that attended the Institute.
+They continued to board cadets that attended the institute.

+During the American Civil War, enrollment at the Bastrop Military Institute a significant decline.
+Initially, the institute's campus comprised only barracks and recitation halls, proving inadequate for its intended expansion as Texas's primary institution for general and applied sciences.
+The institute resumed operations in September 1867, albeit with markedly reduced student numbers.

+In 1867 John Garland James and his family moved to Bastrop, Texas, where James was president of the Institute in 1868.
+He was superintendent, business manager, and professor of philosophy and mathematics; his father and brothers, Charles and Fleming Wills James, assisted him in the enterprise.
+Additionally, James was joined by Hardaway Hunt Dinwiddie in 1868, a fellow alumnus of the Virginia Military Institute (VMI) and a fellow member of the Alpha Tau Omega fraternity.